Year 6 Transition

-When you first come into PCS, you will receive your timetable and meet your tutor.
+When you first come into PCS, you will receive your timetable and meet your mentor.
 They will explain to you everything you need to know, and this may be the best time to ask any questions you have.
 As you settle in, you may want to join just one of the many clubs on offer, or perhaps become part of the school football team.
 This is a great way to find people with similar interests to you, and I know first-hand that sport is the best way to make friends.

 At first, PCS may seem like a huge building, but after a few days you will know its corridors like the back of your hand.
 If you need to ask for directions, just ask!
 Your Secondary school life is now fast approaching, and you will love it.

 How is PCS different from primary school?

 You have to wear a blazer and a tie according to your year group, this is good because the ties make you feel part of your year group and help you recognise people who are in your year, the blazer is also a good addition to the uniform as it looks smart and when you look smart and feel smart it improves how you conduct yourself.